robjwells/save-applescript-as-text/Readme.md

 * **Leopard (OSX 10.5) or earlier users may need to edit the script first.**
 AppleScript Editor was called Script Editor before Snow Leopard (10.6), so you may need to edit `ASE-Save as text.scpt` so the application references just say `"Script Editor"`.

+### Important information about Script Debugger version
+`SD-Save as text.scpt` now uses AppleScript Editor to actually save the script as an .applescript file.
+This is because Github doesn’t read text files saved from Script Debugger properly.
+Script Debugger seems to do some interesting things with .scpt files and I wouldn’t be surprised if this has some knock-on effect.

+All the saving happens in the background and is very quick, with AppleScript Editor quitting after it’s done.
+But if you really don’t want it to launch or don’t care about Github compatibility just edit `SD-Save as text.scpt` and delete lines 22-28 and the comments around the old Script Debugger save block I’ve left in at the end.

 ### Meta
 * *What happens if you run this script while working on it?*
 It fails, because you can’t close a running script.
 But it works fine if you run it from somewhere else.
 (I created the .applescript files for Github by having [FastScripts](http://www.red-sweater.com/fastscripts/) run the script via an alias while it was open.)